+Do not run the Powergate in production systems and please join the powergate-users channel in the Filecoin community Slack for announcements and support.
 The Powergate will remain in rapid development until a formal release.
-During this time, will likely encounter bugs and unannounced API changes.
-Do not run the Powergate in production systems and please join the powergate-users channel in the Filecoin community Slack for announcements and support.
+During this time, you're likely to encounter bugs and unannounced API changes.

-Powergate is a collection of libraries, modules, and configurations that can used independently, and composed together to integrate Filecoin into your application or storage system.
-The Powergate is designed to manage one or many Filecoin wallet addresses.
-Each address in Powergate can be independently managed through the FFS API (or grouped together into a single FFS instance).
+Powergate is a collection of libraries, modules, and configuration options, that can be used independently or together, to integrate Filecoin in your application or storage system.
+It is designed to manage one or many Filecoin wallet addresses, and each address and its associated configuration and data storage is scoped by user.
+Most Powergate APIs function within the context of single user.

 Some benefits of using the Powergate include:

-- Ensure data stored on Filecoin is available on the IPFS network easily.
+- Ensure storing data on Filecoin is easily available on the IPFS network.

-- Handle long-term storage deal management, including automated renew and repair.
+- Handle long-term storage deal management, including automated renewal and repair.

 - Make use of network indices to improve miner selection and deal creation.